alexandergrantuni/TwitterClone/alexandergrant/README.txt

 - Following/unfollowing friends
 - Deleting messages.
 - AJAX is also used to delete the profile of a user.
-- AJAX is used to load more old messages when the user scrolls down to the bottom of the page.
-- AJAX fetches new messages that other users have posted since the page was originally loaded every 5 seconds and adds them to the page so the user doesn't need to refresh to see new messages.
+- AJAX is used to load more old messages and to add new messages that other users have posted since the page was originally loaded.

 ---- Javascript ----